 WHAT IS THE 4AT?

-The 4 'A's Test or 4AT is a screening instrument for delirium and cognitive impairment.
+The 4AT is a brief clinical instrument for delirium detection.

 The 4AT is free to download and use.

 The 4AT is designed to be used by any health professional at first contact with the patient, and at other times when delirium is suspected.
-It incorporates the Months Backwards test and the Abbreviated Mental Test - 4 (AMT4), which are validated short tests for cognitive impairment.
-The primary aim of the 4AT is to assist in increasing detection rates of delirium in acute general hospital settings, though it can be used with patients with possible delirium in other settings.
-Its main features are:
+It incorporates the Months Backwards test and the Abbreviated Mental Test - 4 (AMT4), which are short tests for cognitive impairment.
+This provides basic cognitive testing, aimed at detecting moderate-severe cognitive impairment, alongside assessment for delirium.
+See the guidelines on the 4AT form for more information.